University press employees should value the publication of Barrett’s book

 These petitioners and more than 700 others wrote that they were “not calling for censorship” of Barrett’s book, and they did not oppose its publication because they disagreed with the author.
 Rather, they objected to Barrett’s payment by Penguin Random House on the grounds that a publisher should not “fund her position at the expense of human rights,” according to the petition.

-Barrett received an advance for her book in April 2021, according to Politico.
-So it’s conceivable, though hardly self-evident, that those funds helped keep her body and soul together on the bench.
+Barrett received an $2 million advance for her book in April 2021, according to Politico.
+So it’s certainly conceivable, though not self-evident, that those funds helped keep her body and soul together on the bench.

 But whatever one thinks of Barrett’s alleged human rights violations – and over 40 percent of Americans agree “somewhat” or “strongly” with the Dobbs v.
 Jackson Women’s Health Organization ruling that the issue of abortion should be returned to the states, according to the Pew Research Center — a publisher’s role is to evaluate the content of a manuscript.
 It’s not its job to stand in judgment over how its author uses their compensation.